SYP-AHIF-2023-24-25/Pepper/XX-ref/tadeot-feedback-web/Readme.md

 # Feedback

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.4 and upgraded to 16.2.6.

 ## Development server